Are There 4-Week Medical Assistant Programs?

 The Top Shortest Medical Assistant Programs

 Some online programs also appear to offer quick paths to becoming a medical assistant, such as the 5-Day Medical Assistant Workshop and the Pharmacy Tech Fast Track Self Study course but actually require students to already be certified as medical assistants.
-It’s important to fully understand what a program requires and includes because, in addition to online coursework, accredited medical assistant programs also mandate that students complete a clinical practicum.
+It’s essential to fully understand what a program requires and includes because, in addition to online coursework, accredited medical assistant programs also mandate that students complete a clinical practicum.

 The University of Houston Downtown Clinical Medical Assistant program consists of a 140-hour classroom program and a 160-hour clinical externship.
 Classes in this program are available both on campus and online, allowing students to select the format that aligns best with their lifestyle and learning preferences.